In the past few years, pool covers have come into their own, due largely to the industry’s educational campaigns and heightened awareness around

 •Reduce chemical consumption

 •Reduce debris contamination

 What is the difference between foam and bubble covers?

 A bubble cover, often referred to as a solar blanket, enables free sustainable energy to be transferred to the water via the cover, resulting in a rise in water temperature.

-helps to retain the heat that is added to the pool via the heating system however no additional energy will be transferred to the water other than that generated by the
+This helps to retain the heat that is added to the pool via the heating system however no additional energy will be transferred to the water other than that

 Why choose a bubble cover?